zadarastorage/zadara-operator/docs/custom_resources.md

 ------|-------------|------
 `status` |  |
 `status.policies` | All policies mentioned in Spec with lists of all the related ApplicationSnapshots |
-`status.ready` | Snapshot configuration is ready to use |
-`status.state` | State of the Snapshot Configuration can be one of the following: Idle - No Application Snapshots using this configuration were created.
+`status.state` | State of the Snapshot Configuration can be one of the following: Pending - Snapshot configuration is waiting for required objects to be ready to use.
+Idle - No Application Snapshots using this configuration were created.
 Active - All Application Snapshots using this configuration were created successfully.
 Failed - Some Application Snapshots using this configuration are in failed state. | Required.
-Allowed values: `"Idle"`, `"Active"`, `"Failed"`
+Allowed values: `"Pending"`, `"Idle"`, `"Active"`, `"Failed"`
 ##  CloneConfiguration

 CloneConfiguration allows to specify which ApplicationSnapshot must be restored.
 Additionally, it allows to set destination namespace and renaming pattern for restored resources.